pscedu/ml4docs/DATA_README.md

                   └── *.jpg (282 images)

 /pylon5/pscstaff/myilmaz/Stamps_Data/stamps_images-1800x1200 is the location of the original 100 training images but resized to 1200x1800.
-All of these images have annotations.There are no annotations in this folder, just images, but these images were human-annotated for stamps when they were a larger size (6000x4000).
+All of these images have annotations.There are no annotations in this folder, just images, but these images were human-annotated for stamps so annotations are available in the 'labelme' folder above.
 These images can be used for adding page annotations using LabelMe.

+/pylon5/pscstaff/myilmaz/Stamps_Data/stage2/selection These are the new machine-annotated images (1800x1200) that have been selected to be corrected and annotated with page annotations using Labelme.
+They will be used for training data in Stage 2.